eurostat/econowcast/README.md

 econowcast
 ==========

-Tools for Big Data econometrics nowcasting and early estimates.
+Experimental tools for Big Data econometrics nowcasting and early estimates.
 ---

 **About**

-The code source files provided herein will enable you to reproduce the experiments on Big Data econometrics nowcasting and early estimates presented in _Eurostat_ Handbook on Rapid Estimates (_cite this source code or the reference's doi: [10.2785/488740](http://dx.doi.org/10.2785/488740)_).
+The code source files provided herein will enable you to reproduce the experiments on Big Data econometrics nowcasting and early estimates presented in _Eurostat_ **Handbook on Rapid Estimates** (_cite this source code or the reference's doi: [10.2785/488740](http://dx.doi.org/10.2785/488740)_).
 Further details are also available in the other associated working papers (see Kapetanios _et al._'s publications [below](#References)).